 1. Check the game’s system requirements

-Please make sure you meet the minimum requirements for the game you want to play, outlined on the bottom of the Steam Store page of the game; if you do not meet the minimum requirements for the game, this may result in poor framerate, or the game not running.
+Please make sure you meet the minimum requirements for the game you want to play, which are outlined at the bottom of the Steam Store page of the game.
+If your system does not meet the minimum requirements for the game, this may result in poor framerate or the game not running.
+If your system meets the minimum requirements for the game but not the recommended specifications, you may want to adjust the graphics settings to low.

-2. Add the game’s folder and files to your anti-virus program’s exception / exclusion list
+2. Add the game’s folder and files to your security software's exception / exclusion list

-Some launching issues may be attributed to certain anti-virus software preventing the game executable from launching due to a false-positive error.
-We recommend users add all of the following files and folders to the Anti-Virus and Firewall exclusion list to prevent this issue.
-If these files and folders were already added previously, try removing them from the exclusion list and re-adding them.
+Some launching issues and frame drops may be attributed to certain security software preventing the game executable from launching due to a false-positive error.
+We recommend users add all the following files and folders to the security software's and firewall's exclusion list.
+If these files and folders are already included or were added previously, try removing and re-adding them to the exclusion list.

 Note: To quickly access the following folders, press Windows Key + R then copy and paste the folder URL below.